coding-nomadic/blog-service/README.md

 # blog-service

 This is Backend for social media blog built in springboot, JWT Token and email service.
-Front end in Angular is coming in the future.
+Front end in Angular will be coming soon.

 ## Simple High Level Design-